Join our Lenten Campaign 2024.

 It’s been almost 500 years since a beautiful woman appeared to St. Juan Diego on a hill outside Mexico City and asked him in his native language, Nahuatl, to build her a church on that site.

-Over the centuries, Our Lady of Guadalupe has not faded out of memory but has grown ever more important for Catholics around the world, especially for Mexicans, for whom she is a treasured symbol of cultural identity.
-And as Patroness of the Americas, her influence is incalculable on the many generations who have lived in North, South, and Central America since her apparition.
+Over the centuries, Our Lady of Guadalupe has not faded out of memory but has grown ever more important for Catholics around the world, especially for Mexicans, for whom she’s a treasured symbol of cultural identity.
+As Patroness of the Americas, her influence is incalculable on the many generations who have lived in North, South, and Central America since her apparition.

 1Our Lady of Guadalupe is pregnant herself

 Our Lady of Guadalupe appears as a pregnant woman, probably very near to giving birth (which makes sense, given that the apparitions took place only a few weeks before Christmas).
 Her pregnancy is apparent, not only because of her rounded abdomen, but because of the black sash she wears around her waist, which indicates that she is with child.

 It’s still rare today to see images of Our Lady during her pregnancy—she is usually shown after giving birth—and it was even less common at that time.
 Mary’s choice to appear as an expectant mother is an act with great significance for all pregnant women.

 When expectant mothers see an image of Our Lady of Guadalupe, they see someone who is walking in their shoes, quite literally.
 Pregnancy is replete with aches and pains, especially in the later months.
 Our Lady of Guadalupe intimately understands what a pregnant woman is going through, both the physical discomfort and the emotional upheaval that often comes with the territory (thanks to those pesky pregnancy hormones!).